A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 - delivery_metrics - Found days it took to deliver for each order.
 Found days order was late by.
 - order_analysis - Main view where data from other views was joined into.
 Established the feature of is_late to orders where delivered date was more than estimated delivery date.
 Used for data exploration and testing in python.

+### Python for Null Removal and Feature Engineering
+Before exploring the data, I checked for nulls in Python using isnull function.
+Afterwards, the rows that had any nulls were removed completely using the dropna function.
+The dataset was large enough that removing a couple hundred rows still left us with a total of around 95,000 orders to use in our analysis.
+A few key features were missing in the order analysis view that we added using Python.

+Added features:

+- total order value - combined both price and frieght cost.
+- days_late - To see how many days late a "late order'' was late.
+- delivery_group - Grouped each order by amount of days it took to deliver order